Did you know there is a connection between the thyroid and adrenals?

 Chronic stress plays a big role in our general well-being.
 The simplest way to understand this is to remember that the body is intelligent.
 When faced with a threat, the body goes into fight-flight-freeze mode to ensure the highest chances of survival.
 This means the body is focused on channelling resources to the most vital functions to fight tooth and nail, run (ok fly) like a bat out of hell, or freeze and hope for the best.

-* Having difficulty remembering and concentrating and battling mental fog
+- Having difficulty remembering and concentrating and battling mental fog/li>

 According to Dr Amy Myers, chronic stress affects thyroid function in the following ways:2

 People understand the pressures of stress, and live it.
 If you don’t, think of the trash compactor scene in Star Wars.
 Our world is fast-paced, the speed of data exchange and the number of stimuli having skyrocketed exponentially.
-The old socioeconomic cultural structures in place are no longer there or are not suitable.
-(The discussion of modern life on our mental health and emotional stability is for another article.)
+The old socioeconomic cultural structures in place are no longer there.
+Or they are not supportive enough of today’s stress.
+Community and strong social network are cornerstones to happiness and health.

 To resign to the idea that chronic stress is just part of life and to declare a state of helplessness is part of the larger issue of self-betrayal.
 So let’s find delve in to see how we can reduce stress and specifically support and rebalance the adrenals.

-Watch this video where Dr. Jacob Teitelbaum, author of Beat Sugar Addiction Now, explains about adrenal fatigue, the symptoms, his “Feed Me Now” test, how adrenal fatigue is tested, and what he suggests, including increasing water, salt, B5, licorice, and Vitamin C.
+In this video Dr. Jacob Teitelbaum, author of Beat Sugar Addiction Now, explains about adrenal fatigue, the symptoms, his “Feed Me Now” test, how adrenal fatigue is tested, and what he suggests, including increasing water, salt, B5, licorice, and Vitamin C.

 When we are stressed, we gravitate to the sweet, caffeinated, and starchy which gives us (temporary) satisfaction.
 This combo leads to tired but wired.
 So what to do?
 Low sugars, grains, and carbs, moderate clean proteins, and higher fats, with high-quality plant food, is a way to lower the burden on the body.
 And then there is bone broth.
 This comes highly recommended by Jordan Rubin, co-founder of Garden of Life, health expert, and author of books such as Patient Heal Thyself.
 Protein, in the form of collagen as bone broth, is adrenal-and thyroid-friendly.
 3

-Here is a meal suggestion from Jordan Rubin3:
+Here is a meal suggestion from Jordan Rubin 4:

 – appetizer of kimchi or sauerkraut.
 Add an avocado.